TeelaBrown/pimpmynode/README.md

 bash pimpit.sh
 ```

 Changes will take effect immediately, so there is no need to reboot the VPS.
+Use at your own risk :)

 With big thanks to AKcryptoGUY.